HUIXIN-TW/Resume/index.md

   - Developed a mining exploration lithology identification model using LSTM.
   - Addressed challenges in accurately identifying lithology in mining exploration data.
   - Collaborated with a multidisciplinary team on data collection, model development, and presentation preparation.
-  - Presented the LSTM solution, showcasing its effectiveness in improving identification accuracy.
 - Creative Poster at the WA Mining Conference `4th`
   - Designed an engaging and informative poster showcasing the applications and benefits of the developed model.
   - Presented findings at the conference, highlighting the impact of accurate lithology identification in mining exploration.
-  - Received recognition for the innovative approach to solving exploration challenges.

 ## Work Experience